 The first of these accounts is that of Joe and Julia Donzelli, a father and daughter who contracted malaria during their vacation in the Dominican Republic.
 Two weeks after their vacation, both Joe and his daughter developed fever and body aches: “he felt like someone was hitting his body with a sledge hammer, and she suffered with severe back pain and chills.”

-Joe’s mild, uncomplicated case of malaria still made him lose 15 pounds and it would take months for him to get back to full health.
+Joe’s uncomplicated case of malaria still made him lose 15 pounds, and it would take months for him to get back to full health.
 Julia “went into full pulmonary (lung) failure.
 She immediately had a breathing tube inserted and [was] helicoptered to the children’s hospital.”
 She had fluid in her lungs, she had critically low blood cell counts, her liver was showing signs of injury, and her kidneys were not functioning normally.

 In case you would like a more direct visual representation of what being a concerned parent to a young child with malaria looks like, you can take a look at the relieved parents of an adorable girl named Precious at the 4:45 minute mark of this clip.

 At the 18:00 minute mark of the same clip—which is not for the faint of heart—you can see what a gruelling, dramatic night in which a baby’s life is at risk looks like.
-Once again, decent people praying for the best as they hold their child, whose ordeal could have been prevented with a $5 malaria net.
-Donating money to charities that focus on preventive medicine can sometimes feel impersonal—another thing you quietly do at your computer—but make no mistake, the fear and anguish they prevent are very, very real.
+Once again, decent people praying for the best as they hold their child, whose ordeal could have been prevented with a $5 net.
+Donating money to charities that focus on preventive interventions can sometimes feel impersonal—another thing you quietly do at your computer—but make no mistake, the fear and anguish they prevent are very, very real.